xanning/trial-redeemer-xag-support/README.md

 ```
 At line 45 there's a variable to put your XAG api key in.
 Again, join their discord server to earn credits and get an api key.

+# Flags?

+Flags are in-testing features.
+Current ones are:

+`start --autoname` Automatically sets a profile name in FurinaXGP_random5letter format.
+You can change this on the bottom of the code i think.